 Have you recovered from the SARS-CoV-2 virus that causes COVID-19?
 Whether you had a mild or severe case, do you have ongoing health problems?
 You may have a syndrome now referred to as “long COVID”.

 Studies have shown successful outcomes following a stellate ganglion block (SBG).
-SGBs offer a minimally invasive and effective long covid treatment in Maryland.
-Keep reading to learn more about the stellate ganglion block and COVID.
+SGB treatments offer a minimally invasive and effective long covid treatment in Maryland.
+Keep reading to learn more about the stellate ganglion block for long COVID.

 What Is Long Covid?